-Bill Felstiner (President), one-time Distinguished Research Professor of Law at Cardiff University, has been Associate Dean of the Yale Law School, Assistant Director of the USAID Mission to India, and Director of the American Bar Foundation and the International Institute for the Sociology of Law.
+Bill Felstiner (Vice President), one-time Distinguished Research Professor of Law at Cardiff University, has been Associate Dean of the Yale Law School, Assistant Director of the USAID Mission to India, and Director of the American Bar Foundation and the International Institute for the Sociology of Law.
 He taught law and sociology at UCLA and UCSB.

 Jane Eagleton, a psychotherapist by training, serves on the board of many non-profit organizations in Santa Barbara.

 Casilda Gil de Santavanes Finat, a graduate student in globalization and multinational corporations at the School of Oriental and African Studies at the University of London, has a degree in biological anthropology from the University of Bournemouth.
 She has traveled and worked in Western Sahare, Morocco, Kenya, Malawi, Tanzania, Namibia and Zambia.
 She spent thirteen months in Goré, south Chad, as a CRF field representative.
+In 2016 she was appointed Associate Program Officer, UNHCR, Luanda, Angola.

 Christine Garvey, one-time Group Executive Vice-President of the Bank of America, Global Head of Real Estate for Deutsche Bank and Global Head of Real Estate for Cisco Systems, is a Director of the Union Bank of California, Hilton Hotels and Prologis.